LightSpeedWorks/base-class-extend/README.md

 ## Parameters

-+ BaseClass: Base class or Super class for inherits
++ *BaseClass*: Base class or Super class for inherits

-+ name: string name of your class, optional
++ *name*: string name of your class, optional

-+ prototype: the prototype object for your class, optional
++ *prototype*: the prototype object for your class, optional

-+ classProps: class or static properties object, optional
++ *classProps*: class or static properties object, optional

 ## Returns